Last Updated January 2022

-Cyber criminals have many different ways to get your data, for instance they will:
+Cybercriminals have many different ways to get your data, for instance:

 How do they do this?

 Well, a lot of people have been talking about Cyber Essentials recently and rightly so.
-With the ever-growing push from government, clients and suppliers, you’ve probably already heard of it too.
-So you're wondering, why is everyone talking about Cyber Essentials?
+With the ever-growing push from the government, clients and suppliers, you’ve probably already heard of it too.
+So why is everyone talking about Cyber Essentials?
 Quite frankly, because it works.

 Cyber Essentials is a UK government information/data assurance scheme operated by the National Cyber Security Centre (part of GCHQ) that encourages organisations to adopt good practices surrounding data security.
 Cyber Essentials has been designed by the government to make it easy for you to protect your organisation against common cyber threats.